HusnalK/Humber_Capstone/README.md

 ### Step 4- PCB Etching, Soldering and Power Up

-The fritzing file provided below should be converted to a gerber file and then used to get the PCB etched.
+The fritzing file provided below should be converted to a Gerber file and then used to get the PCB etched.
 Don't forget to edit out my name.

 [Fritzing File 2](https://github.com/HusnalK/Resistor-Value-Recognizer-RVR/blob/master/Electronics/PCB2.fzz)